Mona-Klj/Movies-Correlation-Project/README.md

 6- Changed data type of numeric columns to int64

 7- Dropped the rows which the values are in the 'released' column, that doesn't have a full date

+8- Converted 'released' to datetime type

+9- Reordered columns and sorted by gross values

+The question was "what is most correlated to gross"

+# Data Visualization:

+1- created Scatter plot with budget vs gross

+2- Plotted the budget vs Gross uning Seaborn